KubaP/Powershell-TEMPLATE/README.md

 If there is a bug/issue, please file it on the github issue tracker.

 ## Contributing
-If you have a suggestion, create a new `Github Issue` detailing the idea.
+If you have a suggestion, create a new **Github Issue** detailing the idea.

 Feel free to make pull requests if you have an improvement.
 Only submit a single feature at a time, and make sure that the code is cleanly formatted, readable, and well commented.

 ## License
 This project is licensed under the GPLv3 license - see [LICENSE.md](./LICENSE) file for details.

-## Acknowledgements ?
+### Acknowledgements
-Any acknowledgements...
+Any acknowledgements...?